 At the outset, I must refute in unequivocal terms the suggestion of Professor Boyle and others that the United States has entered into this treaty in order to collude with the United Kingdom in a campaign of retaliation against Irish American citizens.
 This is false.
-This is a treaty, like all other extradition treaties to which the United States is a party, concerned with crimes recognized as such under the laws of the United States, The United States has entered into this treaty because it benefits the law enforcement interests of the United States, and those interests extend to protecting all our citizens who may fall victim to crime.
+This is a treaty, like all other extradition treaties to which the United States; The United States has entered into this treaty because it benefits the law enforcement interests of the United States, and those interests extend to protecting all our citizens who may fall victim to crime.
 Every one of its provisions has an analogue in other modern extradition treaties that this committee has approved, and which have been administered in conformity with United States laws and the United States Constitution.
 There is no basis for Professor Boyle's claims to the contrary.